makersacademy/chitter-challenge/README.md

 [ ] Peeps (posts to chitter) have:
     [ ]the name of the maker
     [X]the username of the maker
+[X] form username and name fields are required for sign up and login

 [ ] Your README should indicate the technologies used, and give instructions on how to install and run the tests.

 Bonus:
 -----
 [ ] In order to start a conversation as a maker I want to reply to a peep from another maker.
-[ ] Work on the CSS to make it look good.
+[X] Work on the CSS to make it look good.

 ----

 ###TO DO:
+[ ] login does not currently map to existing sign ups [ ] there is no password match
+[ ] form passwords are not required fields

 ### Chitter database setup